Here are some ideas to help you create a beautiful, welcoming outdoor oasis!

 5. Layer the Lights

-As you plan your outdoor living space, consider how to keep it light no matter what time it is.
+As you plan your outdoor living space, consider how to keep it light no matter what time it is by adding some outdoor lighting.
 You never know when that outdoor barbecue will become an all-night affair, or when you'll want to curl up with your spouse long after the sun falls.
 Your ceiling fans may already come with built-in lighting that can help light up your outdoor space, but layering your lighting lets you adjust the ambiance to fit your mood.
 You may also want to consider:

 Task lighting, or lighting over specific areas, can make it easier for you to manage specific tasks inside your outdoor living space.
 For example, if you're planning to curl up in your favorite chair with a good book, you may want to make sure that you have a direct light near your favorite chair.
 If you're planning to manage outdoor cooking tasks, you may want to make sure that you have brighter lights over your grill or cooktop.